 The Alliance for the Mentally Ill (AMI) of Greater Chicago was first formed in February of 1979, by four families coping with their adult children’s serious mental illnesses.
 These families incorporated as a not-for-profit organization, developed a support group and invited others to join them.
-In September of 1979, Chicago AMI members participated in the organizational meeting which chartered the National Alliance on Mental Illness (NAMI) — thus changing our name to NAMI-GC.
+In September of 1979, Chicago AMI members participated in the organizational meeting which chartered the National Alliance on Mental Illness (NAMI) — thus changing our name to NAMI Chicago.

 Read more about our history.